Cultivating digital growth in food security

 85,000 85,000 meals supplemented from one greenhouse 25M Expects to scale from 132,480 meals in 2024 to 25 million meals in 2030

-Food Ladder, in collaboration with IBM Client Engineering, identified key areas for AI-driven advancement.
-In approximately two and a half months, they developed AI-powered solutions built with IBM® watsonx.ai™ and IBM watsonx Assistant™ to significantly enhance the user experience.
+Food Ladder, in collaboration with IBM® Client Engineering, identified key areas for AI-driven advancement.
+In approximately two and a half months, the IBM team developed AI-powered solutions built with the IBM watsonx.ai® AI studio and IBM watsonx Assistant™ to transform Food Ladder’s operations and user experience.

-• The team is utilizing IBM watsonx™ solutions to streamline and automate tedious processes, revolutionizing the process of requesting Food Ladder services.
-As things were, teachers were making after-hours phone calls, waiting on the line, filling out paperwork and dedicating personal time to these tasks.
-Now, teachers will be able to submit requests at any time, allowing them to complete the whole process in less than an hour.
+• They streamlined and automated the process for requesting Food Ladder services.
+Previously, teachers made after-hours phone calls, waited on the line and completed extensive paperwork.
+Now, they can submit requests at any time and complete the entire process in less than an hour.

-• The onboarding process for schools is being improved, particularly those in regional and remote areas.
-When receiving their greenhouse from Food Ladder, teachers often have numerous questions and concerns.
-IBM Client Engineering developed a chat agent to guide teachers through the onboarding process, helping replace the labor-intensive process that consumed significant staff resources.
+• The team improved the onboarding process for schools in regional and remote areas.
+Upon receiving greenhouses from Food Ladder, teachers often had numerous questions and concerns.
+IBM Client Engineering developed a chat agent to guide teachers through this process, helping replace labor-intensive staff support with an efficient digital resource.

-When Food Ladder approached IBM with several use cases that needed to be automated, Kelly McJannett, CEO and Co-founder of Food Ladder notes being surprised at how quickly the IBM team proposed a solution.
-IBM watsonx could be used across all use cases, as opposed to leveraging multiple technologies.
+Food Ladder had approached IBM with several use cases for automation.
+Kelly McJannett, CEO and Co-founder of Food Ladder, notes being surprised at how quickly the IBM team proposed a solution.
+Food Ladder was able implement the IBM watsonx® portfolio of products across all use cases, instead of leveraging multiple technologies.
 “For us, going into the AI-space, trying to go from 40 schools to potentially changing the way the world eats, this has massively simplified our path,” says McJannett.

-Although she had concerns that embedding AI into a hands-on, collaborative learning experience would minimize the warm and personal touch that Food Ladder’s beneficiaries greatly appreciate, McJannett now understands the opposite to be true.
 “This transformation will make for an enriching experience on both sides—the teaching side and the internal staff side.
 The teachers can get their evenings back.
 They get to do what’s really important to teaching, which is social support and understanding the needs of the individual child; not the mundane stuff like applying math lessons to the curriculum and the various bits of paperwork that go along with that.
 For our staff, it will give them back the capacity to do the more important work, which is to ideate, create and improve the offering and the platform.
-They can deliver better value to teachers, as opposed to just doing the automated process of making sure governance structures and such are in place,” she says.
+They can deliver better value to teachers, as opposed to just doing the automated process of making sure governance structures and such are in place,” she notes.

-Food Ladder is transitioning from an organization where everything is done by hand, to a fully automated system that enables schools to build, understand and harvest their own food systems, and connect with other schools.
-Food Ladder currently operates in 40 schools across Australia, and in a few locations across India, Bhutan and Uganda.
-As of 2024, through the Food Ladder School System, the organization touched around 17,000 people and produced 132,480 meals annually.
-Through their collaboration with IBM, Food Ladder intends to scale to over 25 million meals annually by 2030, by implementing over 1,000 AI-powered smart food production hubs across the world.
+Food Ladder is transitioning from an organization where everything is done by hand, to a fully automated system.
+Schools can use the Food Ladder School System to build, understand and harvest their own food systems and connect with other schools.
+Food Ladder currently operates in 40 schools across Australia and in several locations across India, Bhutan and Uganda.
+As of 2024, the organization has reached approximately 17,000 people and produced 132,480 meals annually.
+Through their collaboration with IBM, Food Ladder intends to scale drastically, implementing over 1,000 AI-powered smart food production hubs across the world and producing more than 25 million meals annually by 2030.

 Food Ladder logo